-The Company's policy is to implement these principles and best practices and to uphold high standards of business integrity in all activities undertaken by the Company.
+The Company's policy is to implement these principles and best practices and to uphold high standards of business integrity in all its activities.
 This shall include a commitment to emulate good industry examples and to comply with guidelines and recommendations in the conduct of business activities within the Company.

-Set out below is a statement on how the Company had applied the principles and complied with the best practices as prescribed under the PD CG during the financial year ended 31 March 2022.
+Set out below is a statement on how the Company had applied the principles and complied with the best practices as prescribed under the PD CG during the financial year ended 31 March 2023.